 The best-case scenario is when the debt collector initiates the debt settlement process, but even if you’re the one making the first offer, stay calm and collected throughout the process.

 Remember that settling your debt isn’t just about reaching an agreement on the payment.
 You can also negotiate how the debt is reported to the credit bureaus.

-This is important because that dictates what shows up on your credit report and affects your credit score.
-Make sure the debt collector removes the item completely.
-Otherwise, your credit score will take a nosedive, even if it’s listed as “paid as agreed” or “paid in full.”
+This is important because it dictates what shows up on your credit report and affects your credit score.
+Make sure the debt collector removes the item from your credit report completely.
+Otherwise, it will negatively impact your credit history.
+In fact, it can hurt your credit score even if it’s listed as “paid as agreed” or “paid in full.”

 6. Get Everything in Writing

 Once you reach a favorable settlement agreement, get all the details in writing to ensure they don’t try to change anything at the last minute.
 Keep a detailed list of what you’ve negotiated and ensure the contract reflects everything accurately.
 If not, it’s time to follow up once more.

 As long as you keep diligent records and handle the debt settlement process patiently, you have good odds of only paying a fraction of your original balance.

 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from harassing or deceiving you.
 They can’t harass you, lie to you, threaten you, or use profane language.
 Debt collectors also can’t call you before 8 a.m. or after 9 p.m.

 Become familiar with the FDCPA as it can provide you with valuable leverage when negotiating with debt collectors.
 If you are being harassed, you can report it to one or more of the following:

 How can I negotiate with debt collectors?